 Column one should be your current provider, followed by top players in the market.
 Don’t be afraid to ask your colleagues or competitors for advice; they might have valuable intel that’ll cut down your research time.

-If you’re working with your bank for payment processing, chances are you’re paying higher fees.
-Banks operate on a more traditional model and have not changed their approach even though they’ve got a lot of competition.
+If you’re working with your bank for payment processing, you’re likely paying higher fees.
+Banks operate on a model that hasn’t changed their approach even though they’ve got a lot of competition.

 When comparing subscription plans, look at the features offered and decide whether the fee is worth it.
-If you won’t likely use most of the program’s benefits, it might not be the most cost-effective choice for you.
-Can you pick and choose a la carte features?
+If you don’t see yourself using most of the program’s benefits, it might not be your most cost-effective choice.
+Can you pick and choose à la carte features?
 Or are you stuck with a package based on your pricing tier?
 It’s all about value, so make sure you’re getting your money’s worth.

-Long-term contracts lock you into a rate and a plan, which might not be the best choice for you.
-Rates tend to fluctuate, and if they trend down, you might be on the hook for more than you ought to pay.
+Long-term contracts lock you into a rate and a plan, which might not be your best choice.
+Rates tend to fluctuate, and if they trend down, you might be on the hook for more than you need to pay.
 Even if you can get out of the agreement, you might be forced into a buyout.
 Choose a processor that allows you to go month-to-month with minimal strings attached.

 If you’re an e-commerce business doing large transaction volumes, you might be in a position to negotiate discounts on your processing fees.
-Your interchange fees are pretty much set; there’s not much you can do there.
-But there might be some wiggle room with the processor’s fee.
+Your interchange fees are pretty much set, but there might be some wiggle room with the processor’s fee.
 You’ve got nothing to lose from having that conversation.

 Premium cards often charge premium fees.
 For example, high-value travel rewards cards, Discover, and American Express tend to charge merchants higher interchange fees, which either must be passed on to the customer or absorbed by the merchant.

 Processing fees can cut into your profits if you sell a lot of low-dollar items.
-For example, if you have things on your website that sell for $5, you might sell hundreds of them and be on the hook for a transaction fee for each individual purchase.
+For example, if some items on your website sell for $5, you might sell hundreds of them and be on the hook for a transaction fee for each individual purchase.

 One way to address this is to set a minimum for credit card payments or enforce multiple orders.
 Many sellers do this for their low-dollar items, and most buyers don’t mind too much.
 If you’re selling eyeshadow for $3.50, most buyers won’t mind getting three, especially if they can mix and match.

-Earlier, we mentioned charging customers back for credit card processing fees to reduce costs and cover your expenses, like Invoice2go Money allows you to do.
+Earlier, we mentioned charging customers back for processing fees to lower costs and cover your expenses, like Invoice2go Money allows you to do.
 Some merchants choose to do business this way.

 Most of the time, the fee doesn’t add up to a significant dollar amount.
-But it might be a turn-off if the charge is blatant—in other words if your credit card terminal notifies the customer of the additional fee.
-There are a couple of ways to address this, should you choose to go this route.
+But it might be a turn-off if the charge is blatant—in other words, if your credit card terminal notifies the customer of the additional fee.
+There are a couple of ways to address this, should you choose this route.

 The first option is to tack a service fee onto each transaction, which will pop up when they use your credit card terminal or check out on your website.
 Or, you could raise your prices slightly to cover the processing fee and build it into the price, making the extra charge invisible to the customer.

 In either scenario, you might choose to offer a discount if they pay in cash, which would help you avoid the fee entirely.
-Of course, this approach wouldn’t be appropriate in all situations, but restaurants, taxis, convenience stores, and most brick-and-mortar retail can use this strategy to save.
-The prospect of getting a discount might even be compelling enough for some customers to go out of their way to pay cash, which benefits you in myriad ways.
+Of course, this approach wouldn’t be appropriate in all situations, but restaurants, taxis, convenience stores, and most brick-and-mortar retailers can use this strategy to save.
+The prospect of getting a discount might even be compelling enough for some customers to go out of their way to pay cash, which can benefit you in myriad ways.